Introduction

 Delete Binding

-request deletes a binding, targeted by secure ID.
+Deletes a binding, targeted by secure ID

 curl -X DELETE \